MichaelAdebayo/SchoolProject/README.md

 # Dental Practice Web Application

-A web application that allows end-users to log in to the web application dashboard, pulls data from the existing client database, guides users in cleaning the exported data, and provides documentation on how to use the app.
-The project focuses on implementing security measures to keep the data safe.
+A web application that allows end-users to log in to the web application dashboard, pulls data from the existing client database, guides users in cleaning the exported data, and provides documentation on how to use the app, as well as gives end-users access to look at data

 ## Table of Contents